Pre-K Application Process

 GoCPS, the district’s online application system, provides access to the application for all district elementary schools.
 To enter kindergarten, a child must be five years old, on or before September 1st.
 To start first grade, a child must be six years old, on or before September 1st.
 There are exceptions to the kindergarten and first grade age requirements.
 See Accelerated Placement for information about early entrance and eligibility requirements.

 Apply to District Managed Schools

 Every Chicago street address is assigned to a neighborhood elementary school.
-Students can always attend their neighborhood school without having to apply, but CPS encourages all families to submit an application so the school knows how many students plan to enroll.
+Students can always attend their neighborhood school without having to apply.

 In addition to their neighborhood school, families can choose to apply to other schools across the city.
-If you decide to apply to school other than your neighborhood school, you must submit an application online through GoCPS or by paper application.
+If you decide to apply to a school other than your neighborhood school, you must submit an application through GoCPS.

 Apply to Charter & Contract Schools